trobz/openerp-auth-lemonldap/install/README.md

 ### Configuration

+#### Auto installation

+Use the interactive script `./install/setup.sh` to:
+- install all dependencies
+- setup the LemonLDAP Database
+- sync OpenERP user with LemonLDAP Database
+- configure LemonLDAP (same as described in [#LemonLDAP Manager web interface](LemonLDAP Manager web interface) section)

 #### Command line

-- setup the authentication database, execute `./install/setup.sh`
+- setup the authentication database by executing `./install/setup.sh`
 - enable apache `mod_proxy` and `mod_proxy_http`
 - add a virtual host configuration for your OpenERP application to Apache: